Abstract¶

 Methods¶

 The framework is implemented as a MyST (Markedly Structured Text) plugin, leveraging the MyST ecosystem for scientific publishing.
 MyST extends Markdown with structured roles and directives designed for technical and scholarly content, supporting cross-references, citations, mathematical notation, and, critically for this work, executable and interactive components embedded directly in the document.
+However, the dependency on MyST is limited to build-time integration: the plugin that reads YAML files, validates the schema, and injects structured data into the document.
+The interactive widget itself is a self-contained ES module written in vanilla JavaScript and SVG with no framework dependencies.
+It receives a JSON payload of contribution data and renders the entire interface in the browser.
+Any publishing platform that can pass structured author data to a script tag can host the widget.

 Contribution data is stored in YAML files that follow a schema extending the CRediT taxonomy.
 Each author entry includes standard metadata (name, affiliation, ORCID), CRediT roles with contribution levels (lead, equal, supporting), section-level contributions with free-text descriptions, figure-level attributions, and a timeline with join date and milestones.
 This structured format is both human-readable and machine-parseable, making it straightforward for authors to maintain and for downstream tools to consume.